“[At Swim-Two-Birds is] just the book to give to your sister, if she is a dirty, boozey girl.” – Dylan Thomas on Flann O’Brien’s masterpiece

 Having placed in my mouth sufficient bread for three minutes’ chewing, I withdrew my powers of sensual perception and retired into the privacy of my mind, my eyes and face assuming a vacant and preoccupied expression.

 See, I’ve read the book a couple of times and that kind of sentence is STILL funny to me.
-It’s ridiculous.
 It’s observant.
 It’s hugely overwritten.
-You want to say to him, “Oh, get OVER yourself!”
-Who describes their own behavior that way??
+It’s so self-conscious you wonder how this person got through the day.

 Here’s an excerpt.